-This document contains the Accounting and Cost Allocation Procedures (Procedures) required by Clause 4 and detailed in Schedule 1 of the Northern Territory Electricity Ring-fencing Code Fourth Version 26 August 2020 (the Code).
+This document contains the Accounting and Cost Allocation Procedures (Procedures) required by:

+- Clause 4 and detailed in Schedule 1 of the Northern Territory Electricity Ring-fencing Code Fourth Version 26 August 2020 (the Code); and - Clause 3.2 of the Australian Energy Regulator's (the AER) Ring Fencing Guideline (the Guideline).1

-The purpose of these Procedures is to set out how Power and Water Corporation (Power and Water) will enable financial accounts and reports to be prepared for each Prescribed Business under the Code.
+The purpose of these Procedures is to set out how Power and Water Corporation (Power and Water) will enable financial accounts and reports to be prepared for each Prescribed Business under the Code and the Guideline.

 The accounting and cost allocation principles and procedures are set out at Appendix 1.
-Their purpose is to provide more specific guidance to Power and Water's employee on how to allocate any costs, whether directly attributable or shared, between the Prescribed Business as defined in the Code and all other structural components of the Electricity Business.
+Their purpose is to provide more specific guidance to Power and Water's employees on how to allocate any costs, whether directly attributable or shared, between the Prescribed Business as defined in the Code and Guideline and all other structural components of the Electricity Business.